Pixis-py/LittleRogueNight/README.md

 ## About The Game

-* LittleRogueNight is a game created for school purpose, it is a roguelike based on LittleNightmares.
+* LittleRogueNight is a game created for school purpose in **L2 Le Mans**, it is a roguelike based on LittleNightmares.
 * Each level features a new configuration of rooms and corridors, making each game unique.
 The aim is to collect treasures, avoid or fight monsters, foil traps and escape quickly.
 * In this game, you walk, run, jump and fight to escape from a dark place.
 Beware of monsters, they can be pretty unprevisible...